kaianuar/mcp-server-guide/examples/python-minimal/README.md

       - `b` (float, required)
       - `operation` (string, optional, default: 'add', options: 'add', 'subtract', 'multiply', 'divide')
     - Returns: `string`
-  - `fetch-json`: Takes a URL and asynchronously fetches JSON data, returning it as a string.
+  - `fetch-json`: Takes a URL (`url`) and asynchronously fetches JSON data, returning it as a pretty-printed string.
+    - **Error Handling:** This tool demonstrates robust error handling.
+If issues occur (network error, timeout, invalid content type, JSON decode error), it raises appropriate exceptions (e.g., `ValueError`, `aiohttp.ClientError`).
+The MCP SDK catches these and reports an error to the client.
     - Arguments:
       - `url` (string): The URL to fetch JSON data from.
     - Returns: `string` (the fetched JSON data, pretty-printed) or an error message.